-- Add header file ap_cint.h to the source code. - Change the native C types to arbitrary precision types: - intN or
+- Add header file ap_cint.h to the source code. - Change the native C types to arbitrary precision types: intN or uintN, where N is a bit size from 1 to 1024.

-∘ uintN

-- \mathbb{N} is a bit size from 1 to 1024.

 The data types are defined in the header apint_arith.h.
-See the following example compared with Example 3-20:
+See the following example compared with the Basic Arithmetic example in Standard Types: